davecom/SwiftGraph/README.md

 ### Graphs
 Graphs are the data structures at the heart of SwiftGraph.
 All vertices are assigned an integer index when they are inserted into a graph and it's generally faster to refer to them by their index than by the vertex's actual object.

-Note: At this time, graphs are *not* thread safe.
+Note: At this time, graphs are *not* thread-safe.
 However, once a graph is constructed, if you will only be doing lookups and searches through it (no removals of vertices/edges and no additions of vertices/edges) then you should be able to do that from multiple threads.
-A fully thread safe graph implementation is a possible future direction.
+A fully thread-safe graph implementation is a possible future direction.

 * `Graph` - This is the base class for all graphs.
-Generally, you should use one of its canonical subclasses, `UnweightedGraph` or `WeightedGraph` because they offer more functionality.
+Generally, you should use one of its canonical subclasses, `UnweightedGraph` or `WeightedGraph`, because they offer more functionality.
 The vertices in a `Graph` (defined as a generic at graph creation time) can be of any type that conforms to `Equatable`. `Graph` has methods for:
   * Adding a vertex
   * Getting the index of a vertex
   * Finding the neighbors of an index/vertex